CANZUK International: Free trade

 In addition to free movement of citizens, the organisation has also called for open trade between Canada, Australia, New Zealand and the United Kingdom, claiming that such trading relations would provide the CANZUK countries with "more collective bargaining power in dealing with large trading partners such as the United States, China, India and the European Union".
-When speaking with Justin "Drex" Wilcomes on Global News's late-night talk show "The Shift with Drex" in January 2018, Skinner emphasized that trade between Canada, Australia, New Zealand and the United Kingdom would equal $3.5 trillion, and accumulated Gross domestic product of the four countries would equal $6.5 trillion, thereby providing advantageous circumstances for free trade to be established.
+When speaking with Justin "Drex" Wilcomes on Corus Radio's late-night talk show The Shift with Drex in January 2018, Skinner emphasized that trade between Canada, Australia, New Zealand and the United Kingdom would equal $3.5 trillion, and accumulated Gross domestic product of the four countries would equal $6.5 trillion, thereby providing advantageous circumstances for free trade to be established.

 The organization has publicly campaigned for Canada and the United Kingdom to join the existing Closer Economic Relations Trade Agreement (CER) between Australia and New Zealand - not only for increased trade in goods, but also for mutual recognition of skills between the four countries, so skilled migrants can work in each country without the requirement of professional re-examination or additional skills assessments.

 Under a multilateral trade deal, the organization has also called for the pooling of standards and the recognition of diplomas to allow the bloc to "weigh against more powerful trade partners such as the United States, China, India or the European Union."